DenisBuserski/Small-projects/README.md

 ##

 ### Print number from 1 to 100
-How to print the number from 1 to 100 without using any numbers.
+How to print the numbers from 1 to 100 without using any numbers.
 You can check my siple solution [here](https://github.com/DenisBuserski/Small-Programs/blob/main/programs/Print-numbers-from-1-to-100.txt)

 ##

-### Change value of 2 integers
+### Print number of pairs of parentheses

 ##

-### Print number of pairs of parentheses
+### Change value of 2 integers

 ##